demisto/content/Packs/Cymptom/Integrations/Cymptom/README.md

 Cymptom is a Breach and Attack Simulation solution that revolutionizes the existing approach by transforming attack simulation into a data analysis question.
 Cymptom agentless scanning brings real-time always-on visibility into the entire security posture.
-This integration was integrated and tested with version xx of Cymptom
+This integration was integrated and tested with version 1.0 of Cymptom

 This integration was integrated and tested with version 0.3.4 of Cymptom.